da-veed/BachelorThesis/README.md

 Huge thank you to [Moji Ajele](https://www.linkedin.com/in/mojiajele) and [BNI Alberta South](https://bnisalberta.ca) for making my thesis possible.
 Highly recommend for anyone who owns a small/medium business to look into BNI as a networking and advertising opportunity.

 # Project objective
-Devise a ML model for for predicting who won't be renewing their membership with a precision acceptance score of at least 80% (the performance metric and threshold might be re-evaluated after performing some EDA on the data and determining class balance).
+Devise a ML model for for predicting who won't be renewing their membership with a ROC AuC acceptance score of at least 80%.

 **Extra:** If a probability model meets the performance criteria mentioned above then determine users who are within 30% - 60% chance of renewing.
 Those users have the biggest potential to be converted from non-renewals to renewals.